ArmelVidali/derja_ninja_scraper/README.md

 Get Tunisian translation, audio and sample sentence for the most common 20.000 english word for the awsome website https://derja.ninja/

+You can get the Anki flashcard deck i created with this script, containing 11.215 words and sentences here : https://ankiweb.net/shared/info/1875413457

 ## Install

 To download the project, run